Follow-up now available: Some help for your church’s communication problem

 Most organizations have three primary constituents: employees, customers, and owners.
 There’s a relatively clear and distinct strategy for communication with each group.

-Which constituency would we associate with active church members?
+Which constituency would we associate active church members with?

 Some would want to consider church members like customers.
 But that’s not usually the reality.
 The decision-making expectations are different.
 So is the expectation for how much information is available.

 If your favorite restaurant changes the menu, decides to open a second location, or decides to close on a particular day, you don’t expect to be consulted.
 Good businesses will let their customers know about decisions like that — usually through their marketing departments.
 Some might even get customer input through surveys.
 But the customer doesn’t typically expect to be brought into the decision-making process.
 Nor do customers expect to receive regular information about that business’s budgeting, staffing, or property decisions.
 Customers don’t expect “transparency” about all of those areas.